dergigi/dergigi.github.io/value.md

 image: /assets/images/bitcoin/value4value.png
 ---

-If you find my work valuable, consider giving value back as you see fit.
+If you find my work valuable, consider [giving value back][support] as you see fit.
 All my work is released for free under an [open license][license] and provided on a value for value basis.

 <div class="action-buttons">
   <div class="button button-blue button-large">